Gary-Lam555/credit_risk2/README.md

 There are strong correlation between Interest Rate and Default Case, the higher the interest rate, the higher the possisblity of loan default case may happen<br/>
 <img src=p2a.png>
 <br/>
+<p>Heatmap</p>
-Next, we use heatmap to verify the correlations between features and label (default case)
+Next, we use heatmap to verify the correlations between features and label (default case)<br/>
+we notice among all features, Rate/loan rate has the highest correlation with default case (0.5) , however for the Amount/loan amount, it doesn't has strong correlation (0.04) being shown on the map

 <img src=p3a.png>